Egypt national football team: History

-FIFA World Cup

-Egypt has qualified for the FIFA World Cup three times: in 1934, in 1990 and for the 2018 editions.
-Egypt was the first African country to qualify for the World Cup, beating Mandatory Palestine.
-It lost to Hungary 4–2 in their first and only match in 1934.

-In 1990, Egypt qualified after beating Algeria 1–0 in the playoffs.
-They were drawn in Group F, with Ireland, England and the Netherlands.
-Since the Egyptians favored defensive tactics, they scored only one goal in the 1990 World Cup.
-A 1–1 draw with UEFA Euro 1988 champions Netherlands gave the Egyptians their first point in the World Cup.
-This was followed by a draw against Ireland and a 1–0 loss to England.

-On 8 October 2017, Egypt qualified for the 2018 World Cup after a 2–1 win over Congo.

-In the 2018 World Cup, Egypt was drawn with Saudi Arabia, Uruguay and the hosts, Russia.
-They started their first game against Uruguay, without Salah, who was injured in the UEFA Champions League final.
-Despite this, they lost 1–0, and goalkeeper Mohamed El Shenawy was voted man of the match.
+On 8 October 2017, Egypt qualified for the 2018 World Cup after topping Group E over Uganda, Ghana and Congo.
+In the World Cup, Egypt was drawn with Saudi Arabia, Uruguay and the hosts, Russia in Group A. They started their first game against Uruguay, without Salah, who was injured in the UEFA Champions League final.
+Egypt lost 1–0, and goalkeeper Mohamed El Shenawy was voted man of the match.
 He refused the reward due to sponsorship by Budweiser.

-Salah returned to the starting lineup when Egypt faced Russia.
-Russia led 3–0, and then Salah scored Egypt's first World Cup goal in 28 years.

-Egypt's third and final match was a Red Sea Derby against Saudi Arabia, also out of contention after two losses.
+Salah returned to the starting lineup when Egypt faced hosts Russia.
+After being down 3–0, Salah scored Egypt's first World Cup goal in 28 years.
+Egypt's third and final match was a Red Sea derby against Saudi Arabia, also out of contention after two losses.
 Essam El Hadary became the oldest player in the World Cup at 45 years and 161 days.
+Despite Salah scoring a goal, the Egyptians lost 2–1.

-Héctor Cúper, who was criticised due to his defensive strategies against Saudi Arabia, was sacked.
+Héctor Cúper, who was criticized due to his defensive strategies against Saudi Arabia, was sacked.
 The Egyptian Football Association was also criticised due to having its base in Chechnya, far from where Egypt's matches were played.
 The Egyptian media and the public heavily criticized EFA's management of the team.